openfl/OpenFLDevelopersGuide/working-with-bitmaps/manipulating-pixels.md

 Conversely, to change (or set) the value of a group of pixels, use the `setPixels()` method.
 This method expects two parameters (`rect` and `inputByteArray`), which are combined to output a rectangular region (`rect`) of pixel data (`inputByteArray`).

 As data is read (and written) out of the `inputByteArray`, the `ByteArray.readUnsignedInt()` method is called for each of the pixels in the array.
-If, for some reason, the `inputByteArray` doesn&#039;t contain a full rectangle worth of pixel data, the method stops processing the image data at that point.
+If, for some reason, the `inputByteArray` doesn't contain a full rectangle worth of pixel data, the method stops processing the image data at that point.

-It&#039;s important to remember that, for both getting and setting pixel data, the byte array expects 32-bit alpha, red, green, blue (ARGB) pixel values.
+It's important to remember that, for both getting and setting pixel data, the byte array expects 32-bit alpha, red, green, blue (ARGB) pixel values.

 The following example uses the `getPixels()` and `setPixels()` methods to copy a group of pixels from one BitmapData object to another: